Saul Steinberg (businessman): Personal life

-In 1989, Steinberg hosted an opulent 50th birthday party for himself, that included live models depicting his favorite Renaissance paintings.
+In 1989, Steinberg hosted an opulent 50th birthday party for himself that included live models depicting his favorite Renaissance paintings.

-Steinberg's brother, Robert or "Bobby" worked as a senior executive at Reliance, helping Steinberg run the company for many years.
-In 1999, as Reliance encountered severe financial problems, Saul Steinberg fired his brother and the brothers became estranged from one another.
-In 2000, Steinberg's mother, Anne Steinberg, sued Saul for $5 million that she says he borrowed from her in 1997 and promised to repay on December 1999.
-She also sued her son Robert for $1.5 million, a debt that also came due in December.
+Steinberg's brother Robert worked as a senior executive at Reliance, helping Steinberg run the company for many years.
+In 1999, as Reliance encountered severe financial problems, Saul Steinberg fired his brother, and the brothers became estranged from one another.
+In 2000, Steinberg's mother Anne Steinberg sued Saul for $5 million that she says he borrowed from her in 1997 and promised to repay in December 1999.
+She also sued her other son Robert for $1.5 million, a debt that was due in December.

-Saul had a stroke in 1995.
+Steinberg had a stroke in 1995.

 In 2000 Steinberg sold his apartment at 740 Park Avenue in Manhattan to financier Stephen A. Schwarzman of The Blackstone Group for a reported $37 million.
-The apartment had once belonged to John D. Rockefeller, Jr.
+The apartment had once belonged to John D. Rockefeller Jr.

-Steinberg died on December 7, 2012, at the age of 73, on the same day as his mother, Anne Steinberg.
+Steinberg died on December 7, 2012 at the age of 73 on the same day as his mother Anne Steinberg.